Qqkyu/taboo-cards-api/README.md

 /api/cards?difficulty=hard
 ```

-Not providing `difficulty` query parameter will result in:
+Not providing the `difficulty` query parameter will result in:

 ```
 /api/cards          --> Return all cards with mixed difficulties